seldon/scrapy/docs/topics/request-response.rst

 --------------------------------------------------------

-The errback of a request is a function that will be called when an exception is raise while processing it.
+The errback of a request is a function that will be called when an exception is raised while processing it.

 It receives a `Twisted Failure`_ instance as first parameter and can be used to track connection establishment timeouts, DNS errors etc.